apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 6. Handle tasks that have failed and clean up the supervisor's internal state.
 7. Compare the list of healthy tasks to the requested `taskCount` and `replicas` configurations and create additional tasks if required.

-The `detailedState` field shows additional values (marked with "first iteration only" in the preceding table) the first time the supervisor executes this run loop after startup or after resuming from a suspension.
+The `detailedState` property shows additional values (marked with "first iteration only" in the preceding table) the first time the supervisor executes this run loop after startup or after resuming from a suspension.
 This is intended to surface initialization-type issues, where the supervisor is unable to reach a stable state.
 For example, if the supervisor cannot connect to
 Kinesis, if it's unable to read from the stream, or cannot communicate with existing tasks.
 Once the supervisor is stable;